beyond-all-reason/infrastructure/docs/contributing.md

 Many potential improvements aren't tracked in an issue yet.
 If you have an idea or find something to improve, please bring it up for discussion!
 We value proactive contributions.

-To give you a sense of the possibilities, here are a couple of examples of areas where you could help, that just aren't scoped as issues at the moment:
+To give you a sense of the possibilities, here are a couple of examples of areas that just aren't scoped as issues at the moment:

 - Finishing the [Recoil Engine docker build](https://raw.githubusercontent.com/beyond-all-reason/RecoilEngine/refs/heads/master/docker-build-v2/README.md) (e.g., adding Windows testing or Podman support).
 - Reducing the complexity of the game's infrastructure build process, which has some quirks for historical reasons.

+As you learn more about the project and how things are connected together issues like this will pop up to you very quickly.

 ## The Contribution Process